dwf/rescued-scipy-wiki/EuroSciPy2008.rst

 Pre-Conference courses
 ----------------------

 There will be two Python courses just the week before the conference.
-A 2-day course [`http://www.python-academy.com/courses/python_course_programmers.html`_ "Introductory to Python for Programmers"] will be followed by 3-day course [`http://www.python-academy.com/courses/python_course_scientists.html`_ "Python for Scientists and Engineers"] both courses can be booked [`http://www.python-academy.com/courses/python_summer_course.html`_ together].
+A 2-day course [`http://www.python-academy.com/courses/python_course_programmers.html`_ "Introductory to Python for Programmers"] will be followed by 3-day course [`http://www.python-academy.com/courses/python_course_scientists.html`_ "Python for Scientists and Engineers"] both courses can be booked `together <http://www.python-academy.com/courses/python_summer_course.html>`_.

 The courses are offered by [`http://www.python-academy.com`_ Python Academy] in their Leipzig teaching center, which is just a few kilometers from the conference building.